-- Melt the stick of butter with the sugar and salt in a small saucepan over medium-high heat.
+Melt the stick of butter with the sugar and salt in a small saucepan over medium heat.

-- As soon as the bubbling becomes a little quieter (about 1 minute after the butter melts), immediately reduce the heat to low and whisk in the flour.
-Continue whisking over low heat while you determine whether to add more butter.
-The martookhah should be a slow-flowing viscous liquid that is thick enough that you can leave a trail with a spoon.
+The martookhah might be clumpy in the beginning, but it should thin out after a few minutes of cooking.
+Once it thins out, determine whether to add the extra 1 or 2 tablespoons of butter.
+The martookhah should thin-out into a slow-flowing viscous liquid that is thick enough that you can leave a trail with a spoon.
 If it is clumping together, it needs more butter.
-Add the additional one or two more tablespoons of butter if you need to. *
+Add the additional one or two more tablespoons of butter if you need to, and continue cooking.